zuozhenggh/learning-library/solutions-library/oci-move-improve/integrate/integrate.md

 ### **Connect an ADW/ATP Instance to OAC**

 13. To connect an ADW instance to OAC, from the dashboard, click on Create.
 A new window will open, where you will need to select what type of database you are using.
-In this example, we picked Oracle ADW.
+In this example, you picked Oracle ADW.

 	![](./images/36.png "")